 In the afternoon, we return by train to Ollantaytambo (alternatively to Poroy), from where we are taken by van back to Cusco.

 Machu Picchu is both, the best and the least known site of the Incas as it is not mentioned in any Spanish conquistador´s chronicle so that contemporary archaeologists can not do anything more than just speculate on its functions.
 Local Quechuan farmers had known about Machu Picchu for centuries before an 11-year-old boy showed the American historian Hiram Bingham (who was in a search of Vilcabamba) this site on the 24th of July 1911.
 At that time, all the rest of the world became aware of its existence.
 However, the site was covered with thick vegetation so Hiram Bingham along with his team returned and within the years of 1912 and 1915 cleared its surface.
 Over the years, plenty of work has been done on excavating and studying the site.
 Despite these efforts, many unanswered questions remain.

-Single room: Please note that if you have booked the "Single room" option for this trek, you receive your own single room for all nights.
+Solo Traveler: Please note that if you have booked the “Solo Travel” option for this trek, you receive your own single room for all nights.

 Local flights: No local flights are included in the trek´s price!

 Usually our hike is starting from Cusco, but we can pick you up from your hotel outside of Cusco.
 Please check your trip and location for pick you up.